GlennVL-AP/cpp-programming-slides/slides/session_3/index.md

 Note:

-* New syntax is accepted for C++26 that will allow you to write preconditions and postconditions.
+* New syntax is accepted for C++26 that will allow you to write pre-conditions and post-conditions.

 ---